dim13/gone/README.md

 Synopsis
 --------

-Gone performes automatic time accounting on EWMH capable window managers by looking at _NET_ACTVE_WINDOW and storing a time spent on a particular window.
+Gone performes automatic time accounting on EWMH capable Window Managers by looking at _NET_ACTVE_WINDOW and storing time spent on a particular window.

 Gone is aware of ScreenSaver and suspends accounting if ScreenSaver triggers.